 I thought I knew him.
 I followed his ministry.
 And over the years, I have read and reread his writings.
 But not long ago, I realized I didn’t know as much about the Apostle Paul as I thought.

-While studying Paul’s life for my last Bible study, I discovered several “new” things about the apostle of grace.
+While studying Paul’s life for the 9-week Bible study “Lavish Grace,” I discovered several “new” things about the apostle of grace.
 Of course they were there all along; I had simply overlooked them.
 Maybe some will be new to you too.

 6 little-known facts about the Apostle Paul